 The intent of a clinical registry is to help patients find trials for which they may be eligible, to enhance the design of clinical trials, and to prevent duplication of unsuccessful or unsafe trials.
 It is also intended to improve the evidence base that informs clinical care, increase efficiency of drug and device development, improve clinical research practices, and build public trust in clinical research.8

 Researchers can voluntarily register their studies when they begin using a Web-based entry system called the Protocol Registration and Results System (PRS).9 Not all studies must be registered, but those involving drug or device interventions are required to do so, and must also submit their results.10 Researchers are responsible for updating and maintaining accuracy of information, such as when the study is recruiting subjects, when results are obtained, and when the study is complete.
 Protocols for trials are also published, giving details about study methods.
-Trials are assigned a number which can be used to search for specific studies and ...
+Trials are assigned a number which can be used to search for specific ...